BPM editor

 Description

-The delegation roles process type is used to allow the users to delegate temporary their own permissions.
+The Delegation Roles Process type is used to allow the users to delegate temporary their own permissions.

 That process is defined by default with 3 steps, but you can add new, delete and update steps to customize your business process.